 SDE and EBITDA are two different ways of measuring the profit or cash flow of a business.
-The main difference is:

-When to Use SDE
+When To Use SDE

 - Interest expense or income (the “I” in EBITDA), plus